andreafuturi/DenoVitePreact/README.md

 ## Limitatations
-- packages need to be installed with npm install (until Vite understands remote imports or Deno stores its cached packages inside node_modules)
+- Unless you're in server/index.jsx packages need to be installed with npm install (until Vite understands remote imports or Deno stores its cached packages inside node_modules)
 -  After installing a package with npm install, you must reference its name in importMap.json for it to work.
 For example:

 ```json